influxdata/docs-v2/content/influxdb/v2.1/notebooks/downsample.md

     3. In the next **FILTER** column, select **_field** from the drop-down list, and select the **price** field from the list of fields.
-    4. In the next **FILTER** column, select **code** from the drop-down list, and select a currency code from the list.
+    4. In the next **FILTER** column, select **code** from the drop-down list, and select a currency code.

 3. Click {{% icon "notebook-add-cell" %}} after your **Build a Query** cell to add a new cell and select **{{% caps %}}Flux Script{{% /caps %}}**.